kabeleh/iDM/README.md

 If you want to use this code, please cite [CLASS II: Approximation schemes](http://arxiv.org/abs/1104.2933) as well as `my thesis`.

 ## MontePython
-The Markov chain Monte Carlo (MCMC) runs to find the best-fit parameters of the model and compare it to $\Lambda$CDM were performed using [MontePython](https://github.com/brinckmann/montepython_public) v3.6.1 by Thejs Brinckmann, Benjamin Audren, et al.
+The Markov chain Monte Carlo (MCMC) runs to find the best-fit parameters of the model and compare it to $`\Lambda`$CDM were performed using [MontePython](https://github.com/brinckmann/montepython_public) v3.6.1 by Thejs Brinckmann, Benjamin Audren, et al.

 This repository contains
 - parameter-files